The Yasuhara Anthy 35mm f1.8 is a compact full manual full-frame mirrorless lens.

 Again, a little soft wide open, improved performance when stopped down.

-Some bad vignetting but also fairly soft when wide open.
+Some bad vignetting but is also fairly soft when wide open.
 By f5.6 corners are acceptable.

 Good performance at f5.6, a fairly soft at those faster apertures.